MySQL MHA Deployment Guide

 ansible-playbook mha.yml

-• mha.yml The current document only covers CentOS 7.5 / EL7 prerequisites.
+• The current mha.yml document only covers CentOS 7 and Red Hat 7 prerequisites.

 • If you use it on other distributions, you need to verify Perl dependencies and MHA RPM compatibility yourself first.